WITS/blueprint.js/README.md

 ### Using `prepare()` to dynamically change the generated DOM element

 What we can do instead is create a slightly different version of this code, using `prepare()`.
 This method takes a callback function as its sole argument, which then allows you to modify each "instance" of the blueprint without introducing side-effects to the other elements.
+You can even add multiple `prepare()` calls to a blueprint!

 Here's how we could rewrite the above snippet using prepare: